Corns

 Corns are usually easy to recognize just by looking at them.
 If the lump of hard skin is in a place that’s regularly exposed to pressure or rubbing, it’s very likely to be a corn.

-Although corns are sometimes mistaken for similar lumps such as warts, it’s easy to tell the difference between them based on their appearance.
-Plantar warts (verrucas), for instance, don’t have a visible core of dense hard skin at the center of the lump.
+Corns are sometimes mistaken for similar lumps such as warts, but it’s easy to tell the difference between them based on their appearance: Plantar warts (verrucas), for instance, don’t have a visible core of dense hard skin at the center of the lump.
 Instead, they often have brownish dots on them.
-If it’s still not clear whether it’s a wart or a corn, the doctor can take a skin sample which is then examined.
+If it’s still not clear whether it’s a wart or a corn, your doctor can take a skin sample to be examined.

 Treatment

 In order to treat corns effectively, the most important thing is to reduce the pressure and rubbing that caused them in the first place.
 For instance, simply replacing tight shoes with wider, well-fitting shoes is often enough to get rid of corns on your feet.
 You can also use things like small stick-on, ring-shaped corn pads to prevent pressure and rubbing in that area.
-It’s sometimes a good idea to use insoles in your shoes too.
-These can correct the position of your toes or feet, reducing pressure and rubbing in the affected area.
+Insoles for your shoes can be a good idea if foot deformities are causing the pressure.
+They can correct the position of your feet or toes.

 Some people have a higher risk of injury and wound-healing problems on their feet, for instance due to diabetes.
 They should avoid trying to treat corns themselves, and instead seek help from a professional such as a foot specialist (a podiatrist).